bsvalues/TerraFusionPro/README.md

 TerraFusion has been recognized by:

-- PropTech Innovation Awards 2024
+- PropTech Innovation Acompetitionds 2024
 - Real Estate Technology Excellence
 - AI in Real Estate Recognition Program